 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These date balls — also known as "skillet cookies" — have long been a family favorite.
+These date balls — also known as "skillet cookies" because the initial mixture is made on the stovetop before it's cooled slightly and rolled into mini-spheres covered in coconut — are likely to become a new family favorite.
 The crunchy date centers are rolled in coconut to make delicious no-bake treats.
-The mixture is quickly cooked in a skillet, cooled, and then rolled in coconut.

 - 1 cup granulated sugar

 - 3 tablespoons butter

 - 1/2 teaspoon vanilla extract

 Combine the dates, sugar, butter, and beaten egg in a heavy skillet over low heat.
 While stirring constantly, cook for 5 to 7 minutes until the mixture is bubbly.

 Remove the pan from the heat.
 Add the vanilla, rice cereal, and pecans and stir to combine thoroughly.

 When the mixture is cool enough to handle but still warm, roll the mixture into small balls and then roll them in the coconut.
 Set them on a plate or baking sheet.

 Let cool thoroughly before serving.

 - Chop the dates quickly by running them through a food processor for a few seconds.